Hard Ferrite (Ceramic) Magnets

-Sintered ferrite magnets, hard ferrites, hard ferrite magnets are available in isotropic magnets and anisotropic magnets.
-The magnetic properties of isotropic ferrite are low.
-Since they have nearly the same magnetic properties in all directions, so isotropic ferrite magnets can be magnetized in many different directions or in multi-poles.
-Anisotropic ferrite magnets have better magnetic properties compare with isotropic ferrite magnets.
-However this type of magnets can only be magnetized along a preferred direction.
+Sintered ferrite magnets and hard ferrite magnets are available as isotropic magnets and anisotropic magnets.
+The magnetic properties of isotropic ferrites are low, since they have nearly the same magnetic properties in all directions, isotropic ferrite magnets can be magnetized in many different directions or in multi-poles.
+Anisotropic ferrite magnets have better magnetic properties compared with isotropic ferrite magnets.
+However this type of magnet can only be magnetised along a preferred direction.

 Why choose Ferrite Magnets?

 Due to low material costs and ease of production, ferrite magnets can be cost affective.

 Ferrite magnets can be used between -40°C and +200°C

 They can be cut using diamond tools